P1sec/pycrate/README.md

    objects and prints the corresponding structure.
 * *pycrate_map_op_info.py* prints prototypes and various information related to TCAP-MAP (Mobile Application Part) and CAMEL operations and application-contexts.
+* *pycrate_gtp_type_info.py* prints prototypes and various information related to GTP messages and transactions as in version 0, 1 or 2

 Examples